said10/dom-js/README.md

 domJS is an extension of the native API of DOM to manipulate the DOM elements in an easy, simple and efficient way

 ## compatibility
-is compatible avec IE9+,IE Edge, FF3.5+, Chrome4+, opera 10.1+ All opera mini, Safari3.1+, Android browser2.1+ and ALL recent browsers
+is compatible with IE9+,IE Edge, FF3.5+, Chrome4+, opera 10.1+ All opera mini, Safari3.1+, Android browser2.1+ and ALL recent browsers

 ## Table of contents
 <details>